Shirakumo/lichat-protocol/README.md

 When the server receives a `user-info` update, it must react as follows, in addition to the standard behaviour described in §5.5.3:

-1. If the `keys` field is set, for each of the requested keys, the server reacts as follows:
 1. If the target user is not registered, this section is ignored.
+1. For each user info key on the user's profile:
-  1. If the key does not exist, the server replies with a `no-such-user-info` failure with the according `key` set, and the `id` set to the `id` of the original update.
+   1. A list composed of the key and the value of the field are added to the `info` field of the `user-info` reply.
-  1. Otherwise, the server replies with a `set-user-info` update with the same `id` as the request, `key` set to the current key being requested, `text` being set to the key's value, and `from` being set to the target of the original `user-info` update.

 When the server receives a `set-user-info` update, it must react as follows: